Kunoichi (TV series): Final stage

 (No one made it to the Final Stage in 7, so the Time Limit is unknown).
+(Note: The 2008 plug-and-play game based on Sasuke reveals that the time limit is 30 seconds.)

 United States and United Kingdom broadcasts

 The program can be seen in the United States as Women of Ninja Warrior on G4 and Esquire Network.
 Just like in the regular version, the play-by-play commentary and interviews with participants are subtitled in English while the introduction, player profiles, and replays have been dubbed by voice actor Dave Wittenberg.
 Each episode is a 30-minute portion of the Japanese broadcast.
 To date, the first eight competitions have aired in America.
 As with its sister program, Ninja Warrior, in G4's relaunch, the first seven episodes are edited with the opening sequence slightly edited with a widescreen version from the eighth episode then cuts to the show's logo, as transitions are replaced with a simple transition featuring the show's logo.

-It is also broadcast in the UK on the channel Challenge.
-The first seven competitions were dubbed by Stuart Hall, while Kunoichi 8 was dubbed by Jim North.
-Kunoichi has now removed Hall's commentary and re-dubbed the first seven competitions with new commentary by Jim North.
+The show was also broadcast in the UK on the channel Challenge, re-using G4's edits with new dubbing across the board as done with Ninja Warrior.
+The first seven competitions were commentated by Stuart Hall, though Kunoichi 8 featured instead the voice of Jim North after Hall's firing.
+Challenge would later re-dub the first seven competitions with new commentary by North.
+Women of Ninja Warrior would follow its counterpart in being transferred to other channels including Sky One and E4 Extra.

 Episodes also feature segments such as "Ninja Killer" (an obstacle from a stage that took out the most contestants), and "Warrior Wipeout" (the best wipeout from a Women of Ninja Warrior contestant).
-As of 2019, the first 8 competitions have been aired in the USA and UK.
+As of 2025, the first 8 competitions have been aired in both the US and UK.